Requinto

 The term requinto is used in both Spanish and Portuguese to mean a smaller, higher-pitched version of another instrument.
 Thus, there are requinto guitars, drums, and several wind instruments.

 Wind instruments

-Requinto was 19th-century Spanish for "little clarinet".
-Today, the word requinto, when used in relation to a clarinet, refers to the E-flat clarinet, also known as requint in Valencian language.
+Requinto, when used in relation to a clarinet, refers to the E-flat clarinet, also known as requint in Valencian language.

 Requinto can also mean a high-pitched flute (akin to a piccolo), or the person who plays it.
 In Galicia, the word may refer to a wooden fife-like instrument held sideways.

 Small guitar

 The requinto guitar has six nylon strings with a scale length of 530 to 540 mm, which is about 18% smaller than a standard guitar scale.

 Requintos are tuned: A2-D3-G3-C4-E4-A4 (one fourth higher than the standard classical guitar).

 It was made popular throughout the 1940s by Mexican guitarist/vocalist Alfredo Gil of romantic music trio "Los Panchos."

 Requinto guitars are also used throughout Latin America.

 Requintos made in Mexico have a deeper body than a standard classical guitar (110 mm as opposed to 105 mm).
 Requintos made in Spain tend to be of the same depth as the standard classical.